The best chamois cream 2025 and how to use it

 The other downside is the pot style.
 This does encourage the 'double dip', but this isn't a big issue as long as you use one scoop at a time, and don't share it with your friends!

-Read our full review of Assos Chamois Crème here
+Read more: Assos Chamois Crème full review

-2. Muc Off Luxury Chamois Cream
+2. Muc-Off Luxury Chamois Cream

 Our expert review: